m-berggren/quiet-quest/README.md

 **Turn off:** Fully flick the power switch towards the left.

 ### Desktop Application
-Make sure Docker Desktop is running in the background when you open and run the Quiet Quest application.
+1. Open Docker Desktop
+2. Run the Quiet Quest application via the terminal:
+    - cd into the _app/quietquest_ directory
+    - Enter _/gradlew fatJar_
+    - Enter _java -jar build/libs/quietquest-1.0-SNAPSHOT-fat.jar_

 For a walkthrough of how to use the application, please watch the video summary in the Wiki.

 ## System Design
 A PostgreSQL database, set up with Docker, is used for storing user and quest data.
 See the tables and relationships below.